Presidential elections in Brazil

 Direct presidential elections are held in Brazil as part of the general elections every four years (which has been regular since 1994), typically in October.
 The current electoral law provides for a two-round system in which a candidate must receive more than 50% of the vote to win in the first round; if no candidate passes the 50% threshold, a run-off is held between the top two candidates.
 Every candidate has a running mate who disputes the post of vice-president; prior to 1966, the vice-president was elected separately.

 The country has held presidential elections since 1891, spanning over a period of several different republican governments and national constitutions.

-This list shows the winner of the elections and the runner-up.

 Old Republic

 Presidentialism was introduced in Brazil after the Proclamation of the Republic in 1889, and the first election was held in 1891.
-According to the 1891 Constitution, the right to vote was restricted falksfhasdtjhkarj to men over 21 years old who were not illiterate, homeless or enlisted-rank soldiers.
+According to the 1891 Constitution, the right to vote was restricted to men over 21 years old who were not illiterate, homeless or enlisted-rank soldiers.
 The elections for president and vice-president were held separately and the same person could be a candidate for both.

 Overall, only a small portion of the population voted.
 Since coronelism was common, the colonel elites often persuaded people to vote for certain candidates.